skirsdeda/django-reactjs-boilerplate/README.md

 }
 ```

+Any action that can somehow change the state of your app should have a constant
+and for each constant there should be a function that returns either another
+function or an object with at least `{type: CONSTANT}`.
+Those objects can have
+more data attached, to them, for example `{type: CONSTANT, productId: 1}`.
+This
+data will be accessible in your reducers.

+Speaking of which: Reducers are like stores of data.
+In Python terms, it's
+really just a dictionary, usually holding JSON objects that your API has
+returned.
+I like to have one reducer-file for each Django model.

-Next you create a so called reducer in a new file called
+Let's create a reducer in a new file called `reactjs/reducers/counters.js`:
-`reactjs/reducers/counters.js`:

 ```javascript
 import * as sampleActions from "../actions/counterActions"